 - Designing and delivering a number of workshops and courses for senior managers and the global HR Team at Capgemini

 - Undertaking successful mediations for a wide array of organisations.

 - Speaking at various conferences and events.

 David has created the FAIR Model™ which is the benchmark mediation and investigations model in use in workplaces across the UK.
-It is used to underpin the development of ‘Fair and Just Organisational Cultures’.
-David has also created the INSIGHT – CHANGE Model™ to help managers and leaders to secure better outcomes from change programmes and transformation initiatives. in 2014, frustrated with the corrosive and damaging systems for addressing issues in the workplace, David launched his innovative Resolution Policy™ which numerous organisations have now adopted to replace their outdated discipline and grievance procedures.
+He has designed the Transformational Culture Model™, The Employee Experience Equation™, The Culture Flow System™ and the INSIGHT – CHANGE Model™ to help managers and leaders to secure better outcomes from change programmes and transformation initiatives. in 2013, frustrated with the corrosive and damaging systems for addressing issues in the workplace, David launched his innovative Resolution Framework™ which numerous organisations have now adopted to replace their outdated discipline and grievance procedures.

 David has created a highly effective ecosystem within TCM comprising a unique portfolio of brands, each of which has its own website and full time co-ordinator: The Mediation Company™, The Investigation Company™, Engage Leadership™, Engage Coaching™, Resolution Framework™, Total Conflict Management™ and The Institute of Organisation Dynamics™.
 This ecosystem draws from the very latest thinking in digital transformation and customer experience.

 David is a father of three beautiful children and, when he is not mediating or writing, he enjoys cycling and a spot of amateur dramatics.
 His latest role was Jeeves in PG Wodehouse’s ‘Carry on Jeeves’.